Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: Acknowledgements

 \section{Acknowledgements}

 We thank David Speyer for the many insights he shared throughout the course of this project.
+We also thank Taylor Brysiewicz, Piotr Zwiernik, Maximilian Wiesmann, and Leonie Kayser for their helpful comments. { We are grateful to the anonymous reviewers for their careful reading of our manuscript and their detailed feedback.
+Thanks especially to Leonie Kayser and an anonymous reviewer for their suggestions to clarify the arguments in Lemmas 5.6 and 5.7.}

-We also thank Taylor Brysiewicz and Piotr Zwiernik for their helpful comments.
-This work was started at the ``Algebra of phylogenetic networks" workshop at the University of Hawai`i at Mānoa from May 23 - 27, 2022, supported by the National Science Foundation (NSF) under grant DMS-1945584.
+This work started at the ``Algebra of phylogenetic networks" workshop at the University of Hawai'i at Mānoa from May 23 - 27, 2022, supported by the National Science Foundation (NSF) under grant DMS-1945584.
 JIC and AM were supported by the St John's College Visiting Researcher programme.
 JIC was supported by the L'Or\'eal-UNESCO For Women in Science UK and Ireland Rising Talent Award in Mathematics and Computer Science.
 SC was supported by the Graduate Research Fellowship under Grant No. DGE-1841052 and by the NSF under Grant No. 1855135.
 AM was partially supported by the US NSF under Grant No. DMS-2306672 and a Simons Early Career Travel Grant.
 IN was supported by the NSF Grant No. DMS-1945584.
 Part of this research was performed while the authors were visiting the Institute for Mathematical and Statistical Innovation (IMSI), which is supported by the NSF Grant No. DMS-1929348.